Historical Toilets

 Hadrian's Wall was built across the narrowest part of Britain just south of the Pictish lands starting in 122 CE, during the rule of the Emperor Hadrian.

-These Roman toilets are at the military garrison at Vindolanda Fort, near Hadrian's Wall and quite close to Vercovicium Fort.
+The Roman toilets in the second picture are at the military garrison at Vindolanda Fort, near Hadrian's Wall and quite close to Vercovicium Fort.

 Late Roman (Thessaloniki)

-Galerius, formally and fully known as Gaius Galerius Valerius Maximianus, was born around 260 AD.
+Galerius, formally and fully known as Gaius Galerius Valerius Maximianus, was born around 260 CE.
 He was Roman Emperor from 305 to 311.

 Galerius based himself in Thessaloniki because, let's face it, Rome was pretty well gone by the early 300s.
 Constantinople was where you found culture.
 Since there was an Augustus already ruling in Constantinople, and Rome was a wreck, Galerius had a base in Thessaloniki where several Galerian monuments survive.